luickk/AiPoweredGameOfLife/README.md

   - training seems to be way more computing intensive and parameter sensitive and there is definitely room for exploration
   - Training metrics are not really comprehensive yet thow so there is room to optimize
   - entropy gif <img src="media/entropy-1.gif" alt="drawing"/>
+- pComplexity reward implementation
+  - is implemented exactly the same way as the entropy reward